ProgressNS/nativescript-ui-samples/README.md

 - ListView
 - SideDrawer

-Each of the above-mentioned folder has a standard NativeScript application structure as described in [this article](http://docs.nativescript.org/getting-started#directory-structure).
+Each of the above-mentioned folder has a standard NativeScript application structure.

 ## Running **Progress NativeScript UI** sample app
 Make sure you are using the latest NativeScript CLI version by running `npm i nativescript -g`.